2019: PhD (cum laude) in Chemical Engineering, Faculty of Applied Sciences, TU Delft, Netherlands (Thesis)

 Find me on Google Scholar

-- Anomalous diffusion and Levy walks distinguish active turbulence,
+- Anomalous diffusion and Levy walks distinguish active from inertial turbulence,

 Mukherjee, S., Singh, R.K., James, M., Ray, S.S.